snabbco/snabb/src/program/config/README.md

 error has a corresponding source location.

-`snabb config` can also remove part of a configuration, but only on configuration that corresponds to YANG schema `leaf` or `leaf-list`
+`snabb config` can also remove part of a configuration, but only on configuration that corresponds to YANG schema `list` or `leaf-list`
 nodes:

 ```